deinsum/sc22-artifact/docker_cpu/README.md

 9. After running the benchmarks for all node counts (1, 2, 4, 8, 16, 32, 64, 128, 256, 512), you can reproduce Fig. 5 in the paper by executing:
    * `docker-compatible-exec --mount=type=bind,src=/absolute/path/to/folder-name,dst=/storage image-name ./generate_plots.sh`

-Step 2 can also be executed in a local machine with docker by downloading the storage folder and executing:
+Step 9 can also be executed in a local machine with docker by downloading the storage folder and executing:
    * `docker run --rm --name container-name --mount=type=bind,src=/absolute/path/to/folder-name,dst=/storage image-name ./generate_plots.sh`

 The figure is stored under `folder-name/fig2.pdf`.

 **NOTE 1:** Please note that we expect that the benchmarks are executed in clusters where the nodes have a common filesystem and folder-name is stored in there.
 This is because Deinsum is set to have MPI rank 0 compile the shared libraries, while the other ranks wait for this operation to complete before loading them.
 If this constraint cannot be met, please contact us to provide a workaround.

 **NOTE 2:** Before testing at scale, you may want to do validate that Deinsum works properly on a single node.
 Apart from using only one MPI rank, you could try spawning multiple MPI processes in a single node.
 However you will very quickly run out-of-memory.
 For this reason we provide a validation script that runs Deinsum with minimal data sizes.
 In the following, num-ranks is the number of MPI processes.
-If num-nodes is not set, the script defaults to 1 MPI process:
+If num-ranks is not set, the script defaults to 1 MPI process:
    * `docker run --rm --name container-name --mount=type=bind,src=/absolute/path/to/folder-name,dst=/storage image-name ./validate_deinsum_single_node.sh num-ranks`

 Please also note that the validation script will not generate any actual results.
 It will only validate Deinsum's output against a Python reference implementation.